lingji223/Stochastic-Modeling-of-Cu-Ni-Sulfide-Orebodies-Driven-by-Data-Knowledge-Integration/README.md

 - 📄 Source code will be uploaded soon.
 - 📊 Sample data will be available to help reproduce our workflow.

+## 📫 Contact

+If you have any questions or suggestions, feel free to reach out via email:
+**📧 17640429501@163.com**

-Thank you for your interest!
+Thank you for your interest and support!